mertaytore/CS319_Group_1I/README.md

 - Thurdays 17.40 - 19.40

 # How to play
-Clone this repository to your computer and run Battle_City.jar file.
+Download Play_BattleCity.zip file and run the .jar file inside.